DevJ5/OTW-Bandit-Writeup/bandit31.md

 This repo has only a master branch and 1 commit.
 I went through all the files in the .git repository and stumbled upon packed-refs.
 It shows refs/tags/secret and a hash.

-There might a version that is tagged. `git tag` shows secret.
-After some googling this command apparantly shows objects under a tagname `git show --name-only`
+There might a version that is tagged. `git tag` shows secret. `git show secret` shows us the password.